Connecting to the DAGR

 Connect EUD to D.O.C.K.
 Lite and then using a Nett Warrior cable, connect the Dock Lite to the EUD port on the Nett Warrior Hub.
 The Dock Lite will provide power and data to the EUD.

-Connect Tracking Unit using either a wired or Bluetooth connection.
+Connect Tracking Unit to ATAK using either a wired or Bluetooth connection.
 Visit Connecting to a Tracking Unit for more details.

 Connect DAGR to Nett Warrior Hub using the Star-Pan DAGR GPS/Navigation cable.
 Attach the J2 end of the RS422 cable to the J2 port on the DAGR and then connect the Star-Pan to USB port adapter to the USB end of the RS422 cable.
 Finally, connect the NW end of the Star-Pan cable to Pan Port 1, 2 , or 3 on the Nett Warrior Hub.
 When the connection is secured, a pop-up will appear on the EUD asking for confirmation to connect to external device.
 You should tap Allow.